Fauli/switch-manager/README.md

 ## Introduction

 The V-Li: Switch Manager is a simple tool to manage your network switches.
-It provides a simple Text Based UI to check on your switches and connect to them
+It provides a simple Text based UI to check on your switches and connect to them.

 ## Features